 Just like dozens of other “tools” out there, 4WinLottery attempts to capitalize on people’s desire to get big money from lottery games.

 For decades, humankind has been trying to crack the lottery code.
 People have attempted everything in their power to boost their odds of winning.
-Because of this relentless desire, many have decided to capitalize through the creation of lottery algorithms and tools.
+Because of this relentless desire, many have decided to capitalize on the creation of lottery algorithms and tools.

 The 4WinLottery website does not provide any reasonable explanation about what the methodology is and what it does.
 There’s an 80 percent guarantee thrown out there without evidence or facts about the number and how it was derived.